dotkernel/frontend-documentation/docs/book/v5/installation/development-mode-debugbar.md

 ## Using DebugBar

-DotKernel comes with its own DebugBar already installed and configured.
+Dotkernel comes with its own DebugBar already installed and configured.
 It is enabled when you clone the config file `config/autoload/debugbar.local.php.dist` as `config/autoload/debugbar.local.php`.
 You can disable the tool by going into its config file `config/autoload/debugbar.local.php` and changing

 ```php
 'enabled' => true